 Even if the name reminds strongly of the online role-playing game World of Warcraft, the two games have relatively little in common.
 As is possible in the Battlefield series, the player takes control of a tank and, together with 14 other players on the Internet, conducts very tactical battles against a team of 15 other human players.

 All you need to play World of Tanks is an Internet connection and a modern PC.
-You can bet on this game at www.bitcoinesport.com/games/world-of-tanks/.
+Here is a site where you can place crypto-based bets.

 After registering for the game, the game files have to be downloaded and the players can plunge into battle – the age of the players is not checked at any point.
 However, the game is quite complex and young players quickly lose the fun because of the dry display, there are no explicit representations of violence, but it is shot and vehicles explode.
 The tank simulation is aimed more at an adult audience that is enthusiastic about technique and tactics, there is also no action.
 The motivation to play lies in competing with other players and playing new tanks.

 Even if young people are not necessarily the core players, the military technology the game deals with has a strong appeal for them – the reward mechanisms typical of online role-playing games are a further incentive for younger players.
 Parents should seek dialogue with their children to reflect on the fact that this is war, even though only vehicles are shown.
 The range of tanks also includes tracked vehicles built after the Second World War, but the reference to this historic event is still very useful.